Arya002131/Marvel-Personality-Quiz/README.md

 • Marvel Quiz: Find out which Marvel character best matches your personality.

-• Personality Survey: Explore insights into your personality traits, including
+• Personality Quiz: Explore insights into your personality traits, including
 leadership, anger, and social tendencies.

 Our project focuses on delivering an interactive experience using a Graphical User Interface (GUI), various Java classes, and functionalities that make the application dynamic and fun.